OneBusAway/onebusaway-android/README.md

 1. **Join the OneBusAway [multi-region project](https://github.com/OneBusAway/onebusaway/wiki/Multi-Region)** - The easiest way to get started - simply set up your own OneBusAway server with your own transit data, and get added to the OneBusAway apps!
 See [this page](https://github.com/OneBusAway/onebusaway/wiki/Multi-Region) for details.
 2. **Deploy a rebranded version of OneBusAway Android as your own app on Google Play** - Requires a bit more maintenance, but it allows you to set up your own app on Google Play / Amazon App Store based on the OneBusAway Android source code.
 See [rebranding page](https://github.com/OneBusAway/onebusaway-android/blob/master/REBRANDING.md) for details.

+## Permissions

+In order to support certain features in OneBusAway, we need to request various permissions to access information on your device.
+See an explanation of why each permission is needed [here](PERMISSIONS.md).

 ## Troubleshooting

 ### When running the project, I get a NullPointerException in `BaseMapFragment`, related to `mMap`